 3. Law of the Russian Federation "On Education";

-4. Sanitary norms and rules approved by the joint
+4. Sanitary standards and rules approved by the joint

-5. Order 1418 dated May 15, 2001 of the Ministry of Education of the Russian Federation "On Approval of the Approximate Regulations on the Center for Assistance in Strengthening the Health of Students, Pupils of an Educational Institution".
+5. Order 1418 of May 15, 2001 of the Ministry of Education of the Russian Federation “On approval of the approximate regulations on the center for promoting the health of students and pupils of an educational institution.”

 6. V.V.
 Kolbanova, I.I.
 Sokovni-Semenova, B.N.
 Chumakova